apache/manifoldcf-sdk/README.md

 * MCF version
 * MCF distribution: ga for GA release and rc for a Release Candidate

-Example for initializing ManifoldCF 2.27 GA release:
+Example for initializing ManifoldCF 2.28 GA release:
-* `./run.sh init 2.26 ga`
+* `./run.sh init 2.28 ga`

 Example for initializing ManifoldCF 2.27.1 RC release:
-* `./run.sh init 2.27.1 rc`

-The initialization process will be executed with the following command:
-* `/run.sh init 2.21 ga`
+* `./run.sh init 2.27 ga`

 # Building extensions, overlaying and run Docker
 A Dockerfile and a Docker Compose file is provided in order to build the ManifoldCF container and for running the instance with its own database, a PostgreSQL container.